marcel-k/weather-app-code-challenge/README.md

 The app has been deployed and is available here: ...
 The app is based on a opensource design: https://www.uplabs.com/posts/weather-app-freebie

+The app has been (manually) tested with browsers chrome, safari, brave and chrome on android mobile and tablet Mobile devices can 'install' the app on the home screen via browser menu --> 'add to startscreen' or 'add to homescreen' or something like that.

 CORS problems have been (automatically) solved by Create-React-App.
 I you do encounter CORS problems, add a proxy property in the package.json the weatherapi. further reading: https://create-react-app.dev/docs/proxying-api-requests-in-development/